 - 3.3.6.1 Base Flood Evaluation.
 A reference point based on the depth or peak elevation of flooding, including wave height, which has a 1 percent (100 year) or greater chance of occurring in any given year. - 3.3.6.2 Fire Risk Evaluation.
-A detailed engineering review of a plant's construction features and operating process conducted to ensure that applicable fire prevention and fire protection requirements for safeguarding life and physical property are met.

-- 3.3.7 Fire Damper.
-A device, installed in an air distribution system, designed to close automatically upon detection of heat to interrupt migratory airflow and to restrict the passage of flame.
-[221, 2009] - 3.3.8 Fire Prevention.
+A detailed engineering review of a plant's construction features and operating process conducted to ensure that applicable fire prevention and fire protection requirements for safeguarding life and physical property are met. - Δ 3.3.7 Fire Damper.
+A listed device installed in an air distribution system and designed to close automatically upon detection of heat, to interrupt migratory airflow, and to restrict the passage of flame.
+[90A, 2024] - 3.3.8 Fire Prevention.
 Measures directed toward avoiding the inception of fire.
-[801, 2008] - 3.3.9 Fire Protection.
-Methods of providing for fire control or fire extinguishment.
-[801, 2008] - 3.3.10 Flammable Liquid.
+[801, 2025] - 3.3.9 Fire Protection.
+Methods of providing for fire control or fire extinguishment. $[801, \overline{2025}]$ - 3.3.10 Flammable Liquid.
 A liquid that has a closed-cup flash point that is below 37.8°C (100°F) and a maximum absolute vapor pressure of 2068 mm Hg (40 psi) at 37.8°C (100°F). - 3.3.11 Flash Point.
 The minimum temperature at which a liquid or a solid emits vapor sufficient to form an ignitable mixture with air near the surface of the liquid or the solid. - 3.3.12 Fuel Cell Power System.
-A generator system that converts the chemical energy of reactants (a fuel and oxidant) by an electrochemical process to electric energy (direct current or alternating current electricity) and thermal energy. - 3.3.12.1 Engineered and Field-Constructed Fuel Cell Power System.
-A fuel cell power system that is not preassembled or does not have factory-matched components. - 3.3.12.2 Pre-Engineered and Matched Modular Components Fuel Cell Power System.
-A fuel cell power system that has components that are assembled in a factory in separate modules, such as the fuel cell stack, reformer, and inverter. - 3.3.12.3 Prepackaged, Self-Contained Fuel Cell Power System.
-A fuel cell power system that is designed as one unit, assembled in a factory, and shipped to site.
+A generator system that converts the chemical energy of reactants (a fuel and oxidant), via an electrochemical process, to electric energy (direct current or alternating current electricity) and thermal energy. - 3.3.12.1 Engineered and Field-Constructed Fuel Cell Power System.
+A fuel cell power system that is not preassembled or does not have a listed design. - 3.3.12.2 Pre-Engineered and Listed Modular Components Fuel Cell Power System.
+A fuel cell power system, such as a fuel cell stack, reformer, or inverter, with a listed design that is assembled on-site in separate modules. - 3.3.12.3 Prepackaged, Self-Contained Fuel Cell Power System.
+A fuel cell power system that is designed as one unit, assembled in a factory, and shipped to a site.